Home » Recipe Index » Asian Sauce Recipes – Homemade Sauces & Spreads » Chinese Scallion Oil for Stir Fry Dishes

 Can I add seasonings into the oil?

-Yes, you can add seasonings like salt, pepper, star anise, or Sichuan peppercorns to your flavored oil for extra depth and aroma.
+Yes, you can add seasonings like salt, pepper, star anise, or Sichuan peppercorns to the oil for extra depth and aroma.
 Just be careful not to burn them while infusing.

 Can I keep the cooked herbs in the bottle?